LindaAPersson/playdate/TESTING.md

 ![Am I Responsive](documentation/responsiv.png)

 Here are screenshots of the responsive design, both as login and not loged in.
+The site sizes down to 320px and is responsive up to 1920px.

 <details>
 <summary> Desktop/Laptop